How to get your vitamins?

 After this awakening, I now look at every bite as an opportunity to fuel my body for a healthy future.
 I finally have the balance and perspective in this journey that I have lacked for so long.
 Have an apple, some carrots or sweet potato – TAKE your vitamins but also, EAT your vitamins!

-Susan Maria Leach is the author of Before & After – Living & Eating Well After Weight Loss Surgery (HarperCollins Publishers 2012), both a memoir and a cookbook – an intimate account of Leach’s own transformation, as well as a guide for those who have undergone or are considering the procedure.
-As Susan Maria has learned in the more than nine years since her own RNY procedure, weight loss surgery is not an event with a finish line or a goal weight – it is the beginning of a new way of life.
-She maintains and manages good post op health, is founder of BariatricEating.com – and is a former officer for the corporate council of the American Society for Metabolic & Bariatric Surgery.
+Susan Maria Leach is the author of Before & After – Living & Eating Well After Weight Loss Surgery (HarperCollins Publishers 2004/2012), both a memoir and a cookbook – an intimate account of Leach’s own transformation, as well as a guide for those who have undergone or are considering the procedure.
+As Susan Maria has learned in the decades since her own RNY procedure, weight loss surgery is not an event with a finish line or a goal weight – it is the beginning of a new way of life.
+She maintains and manages good post-op health, is founder of BariatricEating.com – and is a former officer for the corporate council of the American Society for Metabolic & Bariatric Surgery.